dagdpz/rs-fMRI-afni-macaque/README.md

 # rs-fMRI-afni-macaque
 Resting state fMRI analysis using MACAQUE_DEMO in AFNI

-Initial version by Pascal G. (deleted by Tabea B and replaced with Tabea B. version) Further developed by Tabea B.
+Initial version by Pascal G. (deleted by Tabea B and replaced with version of Tabea B which includes a part of Pascals script (Description/Data))
+Further developed by Tabea B.

 # **dcm2bids_convertingTB.tcsh**